Invisalign in Buffalo, NY

 The FDA has classified Invisalign as a Class II medical device.
 The FDA cleared Invisalign® for use by the public in 1998.
 Invisalign® aligners and retainers are phthalate free.
 They are made from Class VI (medical grade) high molecule weight polyurethane resins.

-Invisalign is more expensive than traditional braces.
+Invisalign can be more expensive than traditional braces.
 However, for a lot of patients, the increased rates are worth it.
 You should review your dental insurance policy to determine if it covers the cost.
 Many Invisalign providers also have financial plans to make the smile of your dreams more affordable.

 Why Should I Consider Invisalign?

 Invisalign® has many benefits.
 First, Invisalign is more comfortable than traditional braces.
 If you currently have traditional or clear braces, you do have the option of talking with your orthodontist to find out if you can switch to Invisalign.
 Many orthodontists treat their patients by combining the use of traditional braces and Invisalign.

 With Invisalign, there are no food restrictions.
 One of the few times that you remove your aligners is when you are eating.
 Then, you clean your teeth and put your aligners back in.
 You can continue to eat crunchy foods, drink coffee, and eat foods with tomato based sauces.